Do I need a snagging list for my new build home?

-It is your housebuilder’s responsibility to check and fix any cosmetic defects before you complete on the sale but it is unlikely they are going to pick up on everything.
+It is your house builder’s responsibility to check and fix any cosmetic defects before you complete on the sale.
+But, it is unlikely they are going to pick up on everything before you move in.
 Newly-built properties are known for minor defects or “snags” caused by poor workmanship or equipment.

-You can put together your own list or hire a professional snagging company to do it for you.
-But before you start, we look at the things you need to know.
+You can put together your own snagging list or hire a professional snagging company to do it for you.
+But before you start, here’s what you need to know.